This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

 UglyDolls May Be What Changes Society

 I believe that the UglyDolls movie is going to help whoever watches it to at least hear this lesson.
 I hope that it sinks in because I feel everyone can benefit from learning it.
 I know I’m putting a lot of faith into a movie.
-However, look how much an impact family movies like Cinderella, Frozen, and many others have had on our kids.
+However, look at how much impact family movies like Cinderella, Frozen, and many others have had on our kids.

 Talk to me in the comments: